jadynlaila/Study_Group_Platform/Deliverables/Deliverable 6.md

 ### 3.1 Unit tests

-A unit test is an automated test that aims to verify the behavior of a component isolated from the rest of the system.
-For this deliverable, show an example of a unit test that uses mock objects to isolate the class from the rest of the system.

-Test framework you used to develop your tests (e.g., JUnit, unittest, pytest, etc.)
-Link to your GitHub folder where your automated unit tests are located An example of a test case that makes use of mock objects.
-Include in your answer a GitHub link to the class being tested and to the test
-A print screen showing the result of the unit test execution Grading criteria (2 points): adequate choice of a test framework, coverage of the tests, quality of the tests, adequate use of Mock objects, and a print screen showing successful test execution.

-[ insert content here ]

 For our project, we used `Jest` as our testing framework.
 The tests can be located under `Study_Group_Platform/backend/controllers` ([GitHub link here](https://github.com/jadynlaila/Study_Group_Platform/tree/dev/backend/controllers)), and the test files will contain the extension `.test.js`.

 The classes that are being tested include: